-MYP Design builds on experiences of inquiry that students have gained in their time in their primary years.
-The primary teaching and learning experiences challenge students to be curious, ask questions, explore and interact with the environment physically, socially and intellectually to construct meaning and refine their understanding.
+Design in the MYP exposes students to design challenges that have a real-world solution and helps them to better understand the positive impact that they can have.
+The teaching and learning experiences challenge students to be curious, ask questions, explore and interact with the environment physically, socially and intellectually to construct meaning and refine their understanding.